benc-uk/lua-game/README.md

 It's using standard raycasting techniques such as those outlined in the excellent [Lode's Computer Graphics Tutorial](https://lodev.org/cgtutor/raycasting.html)

-Everything is done in software and the CPU, with a notable exception of the floors & ceilings.
-These are rendered using the GPU using a GLSL shader, due to Love2D's extremely slow support for getPixel/setPixel operations
+The raycasting calculations and sprite positioning are done in software with classic raycasting approach, then sent to the GPU using shaders to draw wall strips & sprites.
+Floors and ceilings are done with a fullscreen shader entirely on the GPU.

 Current features:

 - Textured walls
+- Textured floors and ceilings
 - Sprites for items, creatures and things
+- Thin walls with see through sections, partial alpha
+- Doors
 - Light falloff
-- Textured floors & ceilings using the GPU

 ![screen3](./docs/screen3.png)